Scholarships

 The Robert M. Cluff Memorial Scholarship is awarded to a graduate student enrolled at any accredited college or university who is incorporating petrophysical and/or reservoir characterization analyses to his/her research.
 It was established in memory of Robert (Bob) Cluff, a greatly admired geoscientist who founded a petrophysical consulting company, The Discovery Group, with his wife Sue.
 Bob was involved in numerous local and national professional societies, serving in leadership roles in the Denver community.
 He was a much beloved geologist who shared his technical knowledge with young professionals and students.

-The 2024 Robert M. Cluff Memorial Scholarship was awarded to:
+The 2025 Robert M. Cluff Memorial Scholarship was awarded to:

 Recent winners of the Robert M. Cluff Memorial Scholarship:

-Maximiliano Miguez, M.S. student, Colorado School of Mines
+2023 Maximiliano Miguez, Colorado School of Mines